screeps/docs/source/contributed/advanced_grunt.md

 ## Add Stats

 Sometimes it gets boring watching your script upload.
+The plugin [time-grunt](https://www.npmjs.com/package/time-grunt) provides a breakdown of how much time is spent on each task.

     npm install time-grunt --save-dev